april-knights/Legislature/Statutes/Constitution.md

 ## Article 2

 ### Section 1
-1. The Upper Council shall consist of seven additional members to the Grandmaster, the First Ranger, the First Steward, the First Builder, the Grand Inquisitor, the Necromancer and two advisors, all appointed by the Grandmaster.
+1. The Upper Council shall consist of seven additional members to the Grandmaster: the First Ranger, the First Steward, the First Builder, the Grand Inquisitor, the leader of the Arcaenum, and two advisors, all appointed by the Grandmaster.
 2. All legislation must be voted on by the Upper Council by a simple majority of at least five of the eight Upper Council members agreeing.
 3. After passing in the Upper Council, it must also pass the Lower Council and be voted on by the battalion Commanders.